Kleinschock/SpotifyPlaylistInsight/README.md

 # Spotify Playlist Insight

+**NOTE: I HAVE TO REGISTER YOU IN MY SPOTIFY API AS I JUST HAVE SMALL DEVELOPER ACCESS.
+WITHOUT ME REGISTERING YOU TO THE SYSTEM THIS WON'T WORK :)**

 A web application that analyzes Spotify playlists and provides detailed genre distribution and statistics.
 This was a small side project developed for my own interest.

 ## Features